sidca/causal-capstone/index.md

 ![](blog_post_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 This is a way to see all of the combinations of vaccination rates at once.
 Here, as a point gets redder, it means that being in the comparison group relative to the control group is more and more harmful, and the opposite holds true as the color gets bluer.
-For example, if the control group vaccination rate was 0.8, and the compariosn group vaccination rate was 0.2, then being in the 0.2 group raises the probability of infecting covid by 20%.
+For example, if the control group vaccination rate was 0.8, and the comparison group vaccination rate was 0.2, then being in the 0.2 group raises the probability of infecting covid by 20%.

 #### Total Effects